 Emmis Communications is seeking rezoning for 70 acres of land it owns in booming Whitestown to make it more marketable.

-Revenue declines were expected because Emmis sold off four radio stations and most of its publishing assets over the past year.
+Revenue declines were expected because Emmis has sold off five radio stations and most of its publishing assets since the beginning of 2017.